 The Odum School Graduate Student Symposium (GSS) is a chance to hear the latest research from the graduate student community and posters by undergrad researchers in the Odum School.
 It is an interdisciplinary conference including students from the Integrative Conservation program (ICON) and Interdisciplinary Disease Ecology Across Scales (IDEAS).
-This event is organized by the graduate students in order to showcase the ecological research begin conducted by the Odum graduate community.
+This event is organized by the graduate students in order to showcase the ecological research being conducted by the Odum graduate community.

 Previous schedules can be found here.